a-n-t-h-o-n-y/Optional/README.md

 https://a-n-t-h-o-n-y.github.io/Optional/).

 ## Tests
-Optional depends on the google testing framework for testing.
+Optional depends on the google testing framework.

 ## License
 This software is distributed under the [MIT License](LICENSE.txt).